rrajchal/MSSE661WebSoftwareDevelopment/Week8-HTTPSAndRedux/README.md

 In this module, we are focused on enhancing the website's user interface (UI) and user experience (UX).
 By improving the UI, we are creating a more visually appealing and intuitive design, making it easier for users to navigate the website.
 Organizing the code better not only improves maintainability but also ensures a smoother development process.
 Ultimately, these enhancements lead to a more enjoyable and seamless experience for users when they interact with the API to create, read, update, and delete tasks.
 I also wrote jasmine tests.
 To run jasmine test:

-# Create Test and create Report
+# Convert http to https
 - Download OpenSSL for windows: https://slproweb.com/products/Win32OpenSSL.html
 - Install Win64OpenSSL_Light-3_4_1.msi and check version to make sure it is installed correctly: `openssl version`
 - Run: `node .\server\get_keys.js`.
 This will generate key.pfx, cert.pem, and key.pem in server/ssl
+- Modify server.js, app.js and auth.service.js
+- Run: `npm start`